tomjoht/tomjoht.github.io/pages/general/advertising.md

 ### Impression rates (CPM)

 Impressions are usually calculated by CPM (cost per mille, or cost per 1,000 impressions).
-However, presently I'm just tracking impressions by page views on the site, since each ad always appears with each page load.
+Since each ad loads with each page refresh, one page view is equivalent to one impression.

 The cost for each ad space is as follows: